Phuktal Monastic School

 Phuktal Monastic School, also known as the Phugtal Monastic School, is set up by the Phuktal Gompa that provides the students of the local Lungnak Valley in south-eastern Zanskar, in the autonomous Himalayan region of Ladakh, in Northern India.

 Housed in the Phuktal Gompa, it is the only centre of learning for the remote villages located in the Lungnak Valley, which is cut off from the rest of the Ladakh region and has no direct vehicular connectivity.
 People ferry supplies on horses, donkeys, and mules in the warmer months, and in the frozen winters, they are transported through the frozen Zanskar River.
 No fees are charged from the students, and the monastery bears the cost for the room, board and study materials of the students, with help from sponsors.
 A lot of the students are children from the local farming families in the Lungnak Valley, which are extremely poor and least educated.
 The older generations are nearly totally uneducated.
-While they understand the importance of education, they can't afford to send their kids away, outside the Zanskar Valley.
-Hence, a school like Phuktal Monastic School offers the best of both worlds, by imparting quality education, for free, and without the students having to leave the valley.